 Developing a strong brand requires developing a strong brand personality.
 Just like people, your business’s brand has a personality.
-This determines how customers connect with you and whether or not they want to do business with you.
-Brand Archetypes are important part of understanding your brand personality.
+This determines how customers connect with you and whether or not they want to do business with you and as such, brand archetypes are important part of understanding your brand personality.

-Knowing which Archetype your business is often subjective but help is at hand.
-Many people in our great nation have a healthy relationship with the Avengers.
+Knowing which archetype your business is often subjective but help is at hand!
+Over the past decade, many of us have gotten to know the various unique characters within the Marvel Cinematic Universe and specifically, the Avengers.
 Let’s check out the brand archetypes through the attributes of our favourite Marvel characters.
 Do you recognise yourself?

 A super brief history of Jungian Archetypes

 Once I entered this new phase of brand awareness I watched Big Brother and thought of George Orwell.
-I recall Snow White and the Seven Dwarfs and emerge with a greater understanding of the seven Chakras of the human spirit.
+I recall watching Snow White and the Seven Dwarfs and emerging afterwards with a greater understanding of the seven Chakras of the human spirit.

 When thinking about some of your favourite brand narratives, you will likely begin to see similar characters in each, regardless of genre or medium.
 Think of the wilting detective using alcohol to drown his sorrows; the quirky romantic who just can’t do anything right; the action hero with a troubled past.
 You get the idea.
 Well, Carl Jung understood that the reason why some characters are so immediately and distinctly recognisable to us is because they are part of our shared collective unconscious.